0xPolygonMiden/miden-vm/docs/src/intro/usage.md

 As described [here](https://0xpolygonmiden.github.io/miden-vm/intro/overview.html#inputs-and-outputs) the Miden VM can consume public and secret inputs.

 - Public inputs:
   - `operand_stack` - can be supplied to the VM to initialize the stack with the desired values before a program starts executing.
-There is no limit on the number of stack inputs that can be initialized in this way, although increasing the number of public inputs increases the cost to the verifier.
+If the number of provided input values is less than 16, the input stack will be padded with zeros to the length of 16.
+The maximum number of the stack inputs is limited by 16 values, providing more than 16 values will cause an error.
 - Secret (or nondeterministic) inputs:
   - `advice_stack` - can be supplied to the VM.
 There is no limit on how much data the advice provider can hold.
 This is provided as a string array where each string entry represents a field element.
   - `advice_map` - is supplied as a map of 64-character hex keys, each mapped to an array of numbers.
 The hex keys are interpreted as 4 field elements and the arrays of numbers are interpreted as arrays of field elements.